Employment Sites Review

 Project background

-The City of Mississauga, in partnership with the Region of Peel, is evaluating the appropriateness of converting three employment sites to allow for sensitive uses, including residential development.
+In 2023, the City of Mississauga, in partnership with the Region of Peel, completed its review on the appropriateness of converting three employment sites to allow for a broader mix of uses, including residential.

 Why this matters